facebook/rocksdb/java/JavaFFI.md

 ### Our Approach

 While we could in principle avoid writing any C++, it is truly mind-boggling to think about how to lay out C++ structures in `Java`, so to begin with it is easier to write some very simple stubs in C++ which can immediately call into the object-oriented core of RocksDB.
-We define a few simple structures with which to pass parameters to and receive results from the `C`-like method(s) we implement.
+We define structures with which to pass parameters to and receive results from the `C`-like method(s) we implement.

+#### `C++` Side

 The first method we implement is
 ```C